 What is a luxating patella?

-The knee joint connects the femur, or thighbone, and the tibia, or shinbone.
-The patella, or "kneecap," is normally located in a groove called the trochlear groove, found at the end of the femur.
-The term luxating means "out of place" or "dislocated".
+The knee joint connects the femur, (thighbone), and the tibia, (shinbone).
+The patella, (kneecap), is normally located in a groove called the trochlear groove, found at the end of the femur.
+The term luxating means out of place or dislocated.
 Therefore, a luxating patella is a kneecap that 'pops out' or moves out of its normal location.

 What causes a patellar luxation?

-The symptoms of patellar luxation include intermittent lameness, an unusual 'skipping' on the affected leg when the cat walks or runs, or difficulty in jumping.
-The lameness is what is called a 'mechanical lameness', meaning that the cat is lame because the displaced kneecap is causing abnormal pull on the bones of the leg, mechanically preventing the cat from walking properly.
+The signs of patellar luxation include intermittent (on and off) lameness, an unusual 'skipping' on the affected leg when the cat walks or runs, or difficulty in jumping.
 With a medial luxation, the lower part of the leg will usually be held out to the side as long as the kneecap is out of place.
 When it returns to its normal position, the cat will be able to resume normal walking.
 Many cats that have this condition learn how to kick the leg to the side, which causes the knee to hyperextend and snaps the patella back into place.
 Over time, the soft tissues around the joint become damaged and/or stretched and it becomes easier for the kneecap to pop out of place.

 How is a patellar luxation diagnosed?

-Your veterinarian will diagnose a luxating patella by direct palpation of the displaced kneecap (i.e., your veterinarian will feel the displaced kneecap).
-In some cases, particularly with young cats that have a congenital problem, your veterinarian will find this condition during a routine physical examination of your cat.
-In other cases, a medical history of intermittent lameness may be suggestive of this problem, and your veterinarian will confirm that the lameness is caused by a patellar luxation during examination of the affected leg.
+Your veterinarian will diagnose a luxating patella by feeling the displaced kneecap during palpation of the leg.
+In some cases, particularly with young cats that have been born with this problem, the luxating patella will be detected during a routine physical examination of your cat.
+In other cases, a medical history of intermittent lameness may be suggestive of this problem and your veterinarian will confirm that the lameness is caused by a patellar luxation during examination of the affected leg.
 X-rays are usually performed to determine the extent of the problem and to detect whether there are any other changes or abnormalities in the joint, particularly if the luxation is caused by trauma.

 Does a luxating patella cause any long-term problems for my cat?

 This depends upon the grade of the luxation and whether both legs are affected to the same degree.
 The higher the grade, the more likely the cat will develop long term problems.
 Some cats, especially with Grade I patellar luxation, can tolerate this condition for many years, even for their entire life.
-With advancing age, arthritic changes very often take place in the joint due to the abnormal movements and stress, resulting in pain or decreased mobility.
+However, as the cat ages, arthritis develops and results not only in decreased mobility, but joint pain as well.
 Once arthritis develops, it cannot be reversed.
 In addition, patellar luxation predisposes the knee to other injuries, especially torn cruciate ligaments.